 Credit spreads exhibit a different path from stock prices during this time period.
 They remained low in the 1920s amidst the economic expansion.
-Credit spreads did not begin to rise until the fall of 1930, and then begin a steep climb to above 7.5 percent in May 1932, before beginning to decline to more normal levels.
-The path for credit spreads suggest that they increased partly in response to adverse economic developments during the Great Depression.
-However, the sharp rise in credit spreads during 1931 may have worsened the economic downturn.
+Credit spreads did not begin to rise until the fall of 1930, and climbed steeply to above 7.5 percent in May 1932 before beginning to decline to more normal levels.
+The path for credit spreads suggests that they increased partly in response to adverse economic developments during the Great Depression.

-The data on securities issuance indicate that they increase with stock prices during the boom period in the 1920s.
-Somewhat surprisingly, securities issuance does not decline sharply until well into the Great Depression.
-However, it remains very low from 1932 to 1935, even as the overall economy began a strong recovery.
-This indicates that financial market conditions remain depressed well into the economic recovery, possibly due to a substantial destruction of human capital in the financial services industry.
+The data on securities issuance indicate that it increased with stock prices during the boom period in the 1920s.
+Somewhat surprisingly, securities issuance did not decline sharply until well into the Great Depression.
+However, it remained very low from 1932 to 1935, even as the overall economy began a strong recovery.
+This indicates that financial market conditions remained depressed well into the economic recovery, possibly due to substantial destruction of human capital in the financial services industry.

 The stock market volatility series captures the sudden stock market crash in the fall of 1929.
-Although volatility declines immediately following the crash, it subsequently increases steadily over the downturn and continues to remain elevated until 1934.
-This indicates that economic uncertainty, as measured by stock price volatility, increased fairly sharply during the Great Depression.
-Keynes (1936) argues that this increase in uncertainty lead to lower investment and output.
+Although volatility declined immediately following the crash, it subsequently increased steadily over the downturn and continued to remain elevated until 1934.
+This indicates that economic uncertainty increased fairly sharply during the Great Depression.7

-Overall, the figures suggest that while financial crises did not cause the Great Depression, they may have contributed to its severity.
+Overall, the figures suggest that financial market weakness may have contributed to the severity of the Great Depression.
 The impact of sharp stock price declines on net worth and the high real interest rate faced by corporate borrowers would have sharply limited the scope for borrowing during the downturn.
-Furthermore, continuing financial market weakness in 1933 and 34 may have restrained the recovery from the Great Depression.
+Furthermore, continuing financial market weakness in 1933 and 1934 may have restrained the recovery from the Great Depression.